 Information about these centers is available in the Interdisciplinary Research and Study section in Part 3 and on the MIT Sloan website, http://mitsloan.mit.edu/faculty/research/index.php.

-The alumni magazine MIT Sloan aims to connect alumni to the School and to each other through compelling news features, faculty articles, student and alumni profiles, and class notes.
+The alumni magazine MIT Sloan aims to connect alumni to the School and to one another through compelling news features, faculty articles, student and alumni profiles, and class notes.

 In addition, MIT Sloan maintains a dynamic website, http://mitsloan.mit.edu/, that provides access to a rich and detailed range of news and information about the School, its activities, and its resources.